east of woodley - sample

 By any measure, it is a rare and exceptional feat of arms; deserving of its enshrinement in the annals of warfare.

-While we know ample about Operation Jaywick, little has emerged on its concurrent mission, which started after Major Lyon’s group.
+While we know ample about Operation Jaywick, little has emerged on its concurrent mission.
+It began after the first group slipped from the Krait.

 Was it a secret buried?
 Or forgotten?